 - Make arrangements for your routine annual eye exam through your contracting Physician Group or PCP.
 For referral to a Specialist (ophthalmologist or optometrist), please contact your PCP directly.
 Vision care provided by someone other than a Health Net Seniority Plus (Employer HMO) contracted optometrist or ophthalmologist will not be covered. - Go to your eye exam, and if you require eyeglasses or contact Lenses, a prescription will be written.
 You are able to purchase eyewear from a list of Health Net Vision participating eyewear Providers in California.
 Please note that the Specialist who is authorized to provide your eye exam may not be a Health Net Vision contracting Provider.
 Eyewear supplied by Providers other than Health Net Vision Participating Eyewear Providers are not covered.
 For more information or a list of Health Net Vision participating eyewear Providers in California, please contact Health Net Vision at 1-866-392-6058 Monday through Saturday, 4:30 a.m. to 8:00 p.m. and Sunday, 8:00 a.m. to 5:00 p.m., Pacific time, excluding major holidays.
-TTY/TDD services are available Monday through Friday during the hours of 5:00 a.m. to 5:00 p.m., Pacific time, at 1-866-308-5375, or visit our website at www.healthnet.com/uc.

-• Payment for the prescription order eyewear received from a Health Net Vision participating eyewear Provider will be made directly to that Health Net Vision participating Provider.
+Hearing services are available at TTY: 711, or visit our website at www.healthnet.com/uc - Payment for the prescription order eyewear received from a Health Net Vision participating eyewear Provider will be made directly to that Health Net Vision participating Provider.